God and Trump: Does the Lord approve of his administration?

 The Bible abundantly reveals what God thinks of pride in a leader:

-In Daniel 4, God turns King Nebuchadnezzar insane because of his pride.
+• In Daniel 4, God drove King Nebuchadnezzar insane because of his pride.

-In Acts 12, God strikes down King Herod Agrippa because of his pride.
+• In Acts 12, God struck down King Herod Agrippa because of his pride.

-In Isaiah 10, God condemns “the arrogant heart of the king of Assyria” for thinking their assaults on Israel and Judah were by their own strength and volition.
+• In Isaiah 10, God rebuked “the arrogant heart of the king of Assyria” for thinking their assaults on Israel and Judah were by their own strength and volition.

 Related: When pride brought God’s wrath on a successful king

-Trump’s pride would make all of the above blush.
-Christians, does God approve of a man of such satanic ego?
+Trump’s ego would make all of the above blush.
+Christians, does God approve of a man of such satanic pride?

 Trump’s administration

-The head of Trump’s “Faith Office” is Paula White, a prominent preacher in the hypercharismatic Word of Faith movement, which teaches prosperity for Christians who give them money and elevates their faith as sovereign over God.
+• The head of Trump’s “Faith Office” is Paula White, a prominent preacher in the hypercharismatic Word of Faith movement, which teaches prosperity for Christians who give them money and elevates their faith as sovereign over God.
 She once had an adulterous affair with Benny Hinn, and has said, “anyone who tells you to deny yourself is from satan” — even though that’s a teaching of Jesus.
+She and her husband once advised married couples to watch porn.

-FBI Director Kash Patel and Director of National Intelligence Tulsi Gabbard are Hindus, which may help explain why Trump participated in a Diwali ceremony in the Oval Office.
+• FBI Director Kash Patel and Director of National Intelligence Tulsi Gabbard are Hindus, which may explain why Trump participated in a Hindu worship ceremony in the Oval Office.

-Treasury Secretary Scott Bessent is the highest-ranking open homosexual in American history.
+• Treasury Secretary Scott Bessent is the highest-ranking openly gay man in American history.
 He is fifth in the line of succession to the presidency.

 Between White and the Catholics, this Trump administration may be the pinnacle of false Christianity in America, considering they claim to represent and defend the faith with conservative Christian support.
 Through White, the hypercharismatic New Apostolic Reformation has the most access to power it’s ever had.
 That’s in addition to outright paganism being celebrated at the president’s desk.

-Christians, does God approve of a White House that promotes such heresy, blasphemy, idolatry, and false religion?
+Christians, does God approve of a White House that’s saturated with such heresy, blasphemy, idolatry, immorality, and false religion?

 Trump’s policies

 Trump’s Christian supporters, when they have nothing else to stand on, often fall back on his policies.
-But when we consider what he has said and done in office, one has to wonder how they continue to justify their unflinching support.
+But when we consider what he has said and done in office about a couple of issues Christian conservatives have been passionate about, one has to wonder how they continue to justify their unflinching support.

 Abortion